ReliSA/STePSEnHECs-PaCt/catalogue/facets/categories/Team_and_Project_Setup.md

 [Home](../../../README.md) > [Catalogue](../../../Patterns_catalogue.md) > [Facets](../facets.md) > [Categories](categories.md) > Team and Project Setup
 # Category: Team and Project Setup

+Patterns for setting up student teams and their projects at the start of each course execution.

 ## 0-9

 ## A